supervisely-ecosystem/mark-segments-on-synced-videos-2/README.md

 **Updates:**
 -  `v1.0.10` - added new info widget that shows where segments are stored in Team Files for selected video pair.
 -  `v1.0.11` - added video control buttons for easy video navigation.
 -  `v1.0.12` - changed table sorting settings.
 Added loading videos from multiple datasets.
+-  `v1.0.13` - updated the app launching settings.

 # How to use